fylein/fyle-platform-docs/docs/concepts/errors.md

     }
      ```
     <!--focus: false-->
     | <b>Example of BulkError.
-Invalid Department named</b>
+Invalid Department name</b>

 ## Attributes Of Error Response:

-The images above show that all the types of error have three attributes:
+All the types of error have three attributes:
 1. data
 2. error
 3. message

 **Data Attribute:**
     The <u>data</u> attribute will consist of information about errors in the parameter sent.
 1. When a *ValidationError* is encountered, the response data attribute will consist of the information about which key is causing the error and for what reason.

 Examples
     <!--focus: false-->
     1. Example of missing param
     ``` JSON